Economic inequality: Income distribution within individual countries

-Income inequality is measured by Gini coefficient (expressed in percent %) that is a number between 0 and 1.
-Here 0 expresses perfect equality, meaning that everyone has the same income, whereas 1 represents perfect inequality, meaning that one person has all the income and others have none.
-A Gini index value above 50% is considered high; countries including Brazil, Colombia, South Africa, Botswana, and Honduras can be found in this category.
+Income inequality is measured by the Gini coefficient (expressed as a %), which ranges from 0 to 1.
+Here, 0 represents perfect equality, meaning everyone has the same income, whereas 1 represents perfect inequality, meaning one person has all the income and others have none.
+A Gini index value above 50% is considered high; countries such as Brazil, Colombia, South Africa, Botswana, and Honduras fall into this category.
 A Gini index value of 30% or above is considered medium; countries including Vietnam, Mexico, Poland, the United States, Argentina, Russia and Uruguay can be found in this category.
-A Gini index value lower than 30% is considered low; countries including Austria, Germany, Denmark, Norway, Slovenia, Sweden, and Ukraine can be found in this category.
+A Gini index below 30% is considered low; countries such as Austria, Germany, Denmark, Norway, Slovenia, Sweden, and Ukraine fall into this category.
 In the low-income inequality category (below 30%) is a wide representation of countries previously being part of Soviet Union or its satellites, like Slovakia, Czech Republic, Ukraine and Hungary.

-In 2012 the Gini index for income inequality for whole European Union was only 30.6%.
+In 2012, the Gini index for income inequality for the whole European Union was only 30.6%.

 Income distribution can differ from wealth distribution within each country.
-The wealth inequality is also measured in Gini index.
+The Gini index also measures wealth inequality.
 There the higher Gini index signify greater inequality within the wealth distribution in country, 0 means total wealth equality and 1 represents situation, where everyone has no wealth, except an individual that has everything.
-For instance, countries like Denmark, Norway and Netherlands, all belonging to the last category (below 30%, low-income inequality) also have very high Gini index in wealth distribution, ranging from 70% up to 90%.
+For instance, countries like Denmark, Norway, and the Netherlands, all belonging to the last category (below 30%, low income inequality), also have very high Gini indices for wealth distribution, ranging from 70% to 90%.